Introduction

 Prevents light reflection, improves transmittance, and makes the screen easier to see

-Light is reflected at the interface between the material and the air.
-Glass allows light to pass through, but when light passes through glass, about 4% is reflected from the front and back, totaling about 8%.
+Light is reflected at the interface between a material and air.
+Glass allows light to pass through, but when light passes through glass, approximately 4% is reflected from the front and back surfaces, for a total of approximately 8%.
 This causes reflections and glare.

 Refractive index

-Regular protective glass film has a transmittance of about 92%, with 8% of light reflected .
-Glass film with AR coating has a transmittance of about 95.5%-99%, while glass film with AR coating on one side reflects about 4.5% and glass film with AR coating on both sides reflects about 1% .
+Regular protective glass films have a transmittance of approximately 92% and reflect 8% of light .
+Glass films with AR coating have a transmittance of approximately 95.5%-99%.
+Glass films with AR coating on one side reflect approximately 4.5% of light , and glass films with AR coating on both sides reflect approximately 1% of light .

 In other words, AR-coated glass film can reduce light reflection by up to 80% .